School Direct salaried or bursary led / tuition fee routes?

-School Direct is a school-based professional training programme aimed at recent graduates and career-changers.
-On the Salaried programme you will be employed by your placement school on an unqualified teacher rate, whilst also following a PGCE programme.
+School Direct salaried is a school-based professional training programme aimed at recent graduates and career-changers.
+On the salaried programme you will be employed by your placement school on an unqualified teacher rate, whilst also following a PGCE programme.

 On the Salaried route you are employed for a maximum of one year in a school.
 You are paid on the unqualified teacher pay spine.
-You will start the programme with up to a 40% timetable, comprising of your own classes and shared classes with a professional mentor.
-This commitment grows incrementally through the year as you develop as a teacher.
+Your teaching commitment grows incrementally through the year as you develop as a teacher.
 You do not have to pay any fees for your training and you gain QTS status at the end of your training.
-This route is designed for candidates who have had at least three years’ experience in the workplace.

-The Non-Salaried route means that you will pay fees for your training course £9000, although there bursaries available for shortage subjects.
-You will not be employed by the school, but will undertake much of your training in school, including sharing a timetable with a professional mentor and other colleagues in your department.
+The bursary-led, tuition fee route means that you will pay fees for your training course up to £9250 for PGCE with QTS or £7500 for QTS only, although there are generous tax free bursaries available for some subjects.
+You will not be employed by the school and will be supernumerary, undertaking much of your training in school, including sharing a timetable with a professional mentor and other colleagues in your department.

 What qualifications do I need to apply for School Direct teacher training in the UK?

-To be eligible for a Salaried place, you will need at least three years’ salaried work experience, either before or after receiving your degree.
+To be eligible for a salaried place, you will need some classroom experience, achieved either before or after receiving your degree.
 Your degree should be in (or related to) the subject you wish to teach, and GCSE English and Maths (or equivalent).
-Generally applicants will have a degree of 2:2 or higher.
+Generally applicants will have a degree of 2:2 or higher although some providers will accept applicants with 3rd class degrees.

 What other attributes should I have?